xPh03n1x/OhPolly-Assessment-Gallery-Plugin/README.md

 ------------
 To install the module in your Magento 1 instance, you can directly checkout the repository to your document root.

-Once the files are placed within your Magento, access your admin panel and head to the configuration page: *System* -> *Configuration* -> *QuickShop Gallery*
+Once the files are placed within your Magento, access your admin panel and head to the *System* -> *Cache Management* page.
+You should refresh your store's cache (*if Enabled*), and **Flush Magento Cache**.

+Flushing the store's cache will trigger the module's installation process.
+After this you are ready to proceed to the configuration page: *System* -> *Configuration* -> *QuickShop Gallery*

 On this page you should pick: